ryankinal/campaignnotes/koi-clan/notes.md

 * Kasumi casts a spell to learn stuff about him
 	* Mood is "concerned"
 * Yoshi says "Welcome, thank you for your presence."
-* Chozu tells Al-Hazim that he must leave
+* Chozu tells al-Hazeem that he must leave
 	* "Don't worry, this won't take long."
 * Whole room is stunned
 	* Pushes aside Haruto